-Windows Movie Maker is a free software from Microsoft available with your Windows operating system.
-This is a wonderful free tool for creating a movie or video and you have the following three ways to create a movie:
+Windows Movie Maker is a software from Microsoft that comes free with your Windows operating system.
+This is a wonderful free tool for creating a movies and videos.
+In this article, we will explore the features of Windows Movie Maker and how to create a simple video.

 This article covers step by step process of creating a video or movie from your photos using Microsoft’s Windows Movie Maker.

 Open Windows Movie Maker and open your photos in a separate explorer window.
 Select all you pictures, drag and drop into the “Collections” area of movie maker.
 You can also use the menu “File > Import into Collections” to add your pictures.